icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 >CONCLUSIONS
 Tests in the 7- by 3-foot
-ice tunnel and in flight in dicated that:
+ice tunnel and in flight indicated that:
 >1.
-Ice could be prevented from forming on the windshield by electric heat,by heated air,or by an alcohol-dispensing, rotating wiper blade.
+Ice could be prevented from forming on the windshield by electric heat,by heated air, or by an alcohol-dispensing, rotating wiper blade.
 >2.
 Preformed ice could be removed from the airplane windshield by the use of either electric or hot-air heating.
 >3.
 The power required by a heating system for the